 WHCRA is administered by the U.S. Departments of Labor and Health and Human Services.

 Department of Labor

-If you have questions regarding your WHCRA rights under an employer-sponsored group health plan or wish to view publications such as Your Health Plan and HIPAA…Making the Law Work for You, visit the Employee Benefits Security Administration’s website at www.dol.gov/ebsa.
-To order publications or request assistance from a benefits advisor, contact EBSA electronically at www.askebsa.dol.gov or call toll free 1-866-444-3272.
+If you have questions regarding your WHCRA rights under an employer-sponsored group health plan or wish to view publications on a variety of health coverage topics, visit the website of the Department of Labor’s Employee Benefits Security Administration.
+To order publications or request assistance from a benefits advisor, contact EBSA electronically at askebsa.dol.gov or call toll free 1-866-444-3272.

 National Association of Insurance Commissioners

-Visit the Web site and click on “States and Jurisdictions Map,” then the state of your choice for the office in your state.
+Visit the NAIC website and click on “States and Jurisdictions Map,” then the state of your choice for the office in your state.